nbubna/store/README.md

 store.has(key);                    // returns true or false
-store.remove(key);                 // removes key and its data store.each(callback[, value]);     // called with key and either value or data args, return false to exit early store.keys([fillList]);            // returns array of keys store.size();                      // number of keys, not length of data store.clearAll();                  // clears *ALL* areas (but still namespace sensitive)
+store.remove(key);                 // removes key and its data store.each(callback[, value]);     // called with key and either value or data args, return false to exit early store.add(key, data);              // concats, merges, or adds new value into existing one store.keys([fillList]);            // returns array of keys store.size();                      // number of keys, not length of data store.clearAll();                  // clears *ALL* areas (but still namespace sensitive)